1992 French Maastricht Treaty referendum

-A referendum on the Maastricht Treaty was held in France on 20 September 1992.
-It was approved by only 51% of the voters.
-The result of the referendum, known as the "petit oui", along with the Danish "No" vote are considered to be signals of the end of the "permissive consensus" on European integration which had existed in most of continental Europe until then.
-From this point forward issues relating to European integration were subject to much greater scrutiny across much of Europe, and overt euroscepticism gained prominence.
-Only France, Ireland and Denmark held referendums on Maastricht ratification.
+A referendum on the Maastricht Treaty for the founding of the European Union was held in France on 20 September 1992.
+It was approved by 51% of the voters.
+The result of the referendum, known as the "petit oui", along with the Danish "No" vote (50,7%) are considered to be signals of a transition of public opinion on European integration, away from the "permissive consensus" which had existed in most member states until then.
+From this point forward issues relating to European integration were subject to more intensive discussions across much of Europe, and later overt euroscepticism gained prominence.
+Only France, Ireland and Denmark held referendums on the Maastricht Treaty ratification.

 Parties' stances

 The center-left Socialist party (PS), then in power, as well as the center-right Union for French Democracy (UDF) campaigned in favor of the treaty.
 Jacques Chirac, then Mayor of Paris and leader of the Gaullist RPR party, also took a pro-European stance, partly in the hopes to boost his chances for the next Presidential election.

 On the other side, the Euroskeptic faction of the Rally for the Republic (RPR), dissented from its leader and heralded the "no" vote.
 Communists also opposed what they considered as an advance of neo-liberalism.
 Jean-Marie Le Pen's Front National was also strongly opposed to any integration.

 The Trotskytes from Lutte Ouvrière called for an abstention.